bennosski/extensible/README.md

 If no iterable arguments are present, extensible functions simply evaluate the function at the given arguments.

 If an iterable argument is present, extensible functions return a list (nested if necessary) with the function evaluated at each of the values in the iterable argument while holding other non-iterable arguments constant.
+Iterable arguments can be lists, tuples, or objects such as numpy arrays.

 If there are multiple iterable arguments, extensible functions will iterate through all the iterable arguments simultaneously.
 ```ruby